Kohei Japan

 Kohei Japan is a Japanese hip hop emcee and a member of the Japanese rap group, Mellow Yellow.
 Born in Yokohama, Japan, he discovered rap and hip hop while working as a chef.

 Many of his songs illustrate the contrasts between his Japanese culture and Western hip hop influences.
-Indeed, in his song "Hungry Strut", he proclaims that he eats "rice, not bread, and fish, not meat", thereby asserting that while he is a member of the hip hop culture, he remains Japanese.
+In his song "Hungry Strut", he proclaims that he eats "rice, not bread, and fish, not meat", thereby asserting that while he is a member of the hip hop culture, he remains Japanese.
 He shows his attachment to Japanese culture by wearing a traditional kimono in many of his appearances.
-In fact, on his album "The adventures of Kohei Japan", he appears on the cover as a kabuki character in a woodblock print.
-On the album cover, his hands make the universal "funk" sign, showing the contrast between a traditional Japan and a hip hop culture.
+On his album "The adventures of Kohei Japan", he appears on the cover as a kabuki character in a woodblock print.
+On the album cover, his hands make the universal "funk" sign, showing the contrast between traditional Japan and hip hop culture.